Myelodysplastic Syndromes: The Basics

 • Red blood cell and platelet transfusions.

-• Immune suppressants.
+• Immune suppressant medications.

 • Chemotherapy, both in low and high doses.